-The platform leveling mechanism is designed to carry the rated platform capacity, applied standing over the center of the platform floor.
+The platform leveling mechanism is designed to carry the rated platform capacity, applied standing over the center of the platform floor, and the jib load.
 Hoisting of material from the outer edge of the platform, from a pole attached to and extending over the top of the platform, places excessive loads on the leveling mechanism.
 This procedure could cause overturning of the platform(s) and ejection of personnel.